NAE Members please authenticate using your NAE member credentials.

 Funding for the FOE symposia is provided by foundation, government, and corporate sponsors.
 These currently include The Grainger Foundation in Lake Forest, Illinois, National Science Foundation, Defense Advanced Research Projects Agency, Air Force Office of Scientific Research, Department of Defense Research and Engineering – Research Directorate, and companies such as Microsoft Research, Qualcomm and Cummins Inc., as well as corporate and federal lab hosts.
 Because of this financial support, there is no meeting registration fee, and travel stipends are available to those who need them.

-The Frontiers of Engineering symposia are held either at the Arnold and Mabel Beckman Center in Irvine, California, at corporate or federal labs, or in overseas locations selected by our bilateral FOE partners.
-Corporate or federal lab hosts have included Google, Lockheed Martin, General Motors, DuPont, Boeing, GE Global Research, Ford, Microsoft, Alcatel-Lucent, Hitachi Global Storage Technologies, HP Labs, Sandia National Laboratories, Oak Ridge National Laboratory, and IBM.
-The bilateral meetings alternate location between sites in the U.S. and the partnering country.
+The Grainger Foundation Frontiers of Engineering symposia are held either at the Arnold and Mabel Beckman Center in Irvine, California, at corporate or federal labs, or in overseas locations selected by our bilateral FOE partners.
+Corporate or federal lab hosts have included Amazon, Qualcomm, the University of California, Davis, Google, Lockheed Martin, General Motors, DuPont, Boeing, GE Global Research, Ford, Microsoft, Alcatel-Lucent, Hitachi Global Storage Technologies, HP Labs, Sandia National Laboratories, Oak Ridge National Laboratory, and IBM.
+The bilateral meetings alternate location between sites in the US and the partnering country.

 The US FOE is limited to about 100 engineers.
 The bilaterals are smaller with 30 participants from each country, or 60 total.